-N Regulations Manual of Regulations for Non-Banks Financial Institutions Page 28n ß 4301N.3 Minimum requirements NBFIs and their subsidiary or affiliate credit card companies shall not issue preapproved credit cards.
+ß 4301N.3 Minimum requirements NBFIs and their subsidiary or affiliate credit cards companies shall not issue preapproved credit cards as provided under Appendix N-10, notwithstanding any contrary stipulations in the contract.

-As amended by Circular No. 702 dated 15 December 2010)
+(As amended by Circular Nos.
+845 dated 15 August 2014 and 702 dated 15 December 2010)